 - An operating lease enables owners to keep some assets "off the books," that is, reduce the Balance sheet asset base.
 As a result, asset performance metrics such as Return on Assets (ROA) and Total Asset Turnover improve.

 - Other lease provisions may in fact lower some operating expenses for the lessee.

-Building space leases, for instance, itemize expense lessor and lessee expense responsibilities in detail.
-When leasing commercial office space, lessors usually pay for normal building maintenance, for such things as roof repairs, installing fire alarms, and building insurance.
+Regarding lessor and lessee expenses during the life of the lease, leasing contracts may itemize lessor and lessee expense responsibilities in detail.
+When leasing commercial office space, lessors usually pay for normal building maintenance including such things as roof repairs, installing fire alarms, and building insurance.
 At the same time, lessees usually pay for cleaning services and utilities such as heating and electricity.
 In many cases, however, each such responsibility is negotiable before the signing the lease.

 For more on the advantages and disadvantages to leasing, see the section below The Lease vs. Buy Decision.

 Discussions below further explain important leasing concepts, and describe leasing practice in context with leasing-related terms including: